Park and Ride and bus services

 Medical escorts

-To obtain 'escort' costs, an escort stencil which can be obtained from the Reimbursement Office (next to main reception) or by ringing 01223 639117.
+To obtain 'escort' costs, complete an escort stencil which can be obtained from the reimbursement office (next to main reception) or by ringing 01223 639117.

 Escort costs are only payable on the completion of this form, signed by a senior nurse or doctor on the ward.

-For information about travelling to and from Royal Papworth Hospital, contact PALS on 01223 638896.
+For any further help about travelling to and from Royal Papworth Hospital, contact PALS on 01223 638896.

-For information about travel costs, contact the Patient Reimbursement Office on 01223 639117.
+For information about travel costs, contact our patient reimbursement office on 01223 639117.

 If you have any queries, ask your nurse to contact our social worker on 01223 639081 or 01223 638631.